ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Should Read Newspapers.—
-ake in female education to
+It is a great mistake in female education to
 keep a young lady’s time and attention devoted
 to the fashionable literature of the day.
 If you
 would qualify her for conversation, you must